From five hundred years of historical heartbreak to 75 glorious minutes of 21st-century lady power

 Jane Seymour will be reprised by Loren Hunter whose most recent roles include Liza Minelli in The Boy from Oz (The Production Company), Evelyn May Murphy in Evie May (Hayes Theatre), and Jean in the Australian premiere of American Psycho (Hayes Theatre).

 Anne of Cleves will be portrayed by Kiana Daniele, who made her professional debut in The Production Company’s Boy From Oz in 2018.
 In 2019, she took on the role of Baby in Immersive Cinema’s Dirty Dancing experience and also performed a guest role in Secret Bridesmaids Business.

 Chelsea Dawson will step into the role of Katherine Howard.
 In 2020, she made her professional debut in GFO’s production of Shrek The Musical.
 Recently graduating from the Queensland Conservatorium Griffith University, she has had the opportunity to appear in productions such as Les Misérables, The Drowsy Chaperone and Elegies: A Song Cycle.

 Vidya Makan will again take on the role of Catherine Parr.
 She recently played Papa Ge in Once On This Island and is soon to play KT/Meg in Merrily We Roll Along (Hayes Theatre).
 Vidya was nominated for Best Performance In A Leading role for her portrayal of Dot/Marie in Sunday In The Park With George, and her other credits include Lady Capulet in Romeo And Juliet (Australian Shakespeare Company), Green Day’s American Idiot (Shake & Stir), and Air Race (Arena Theatre Company).

-SIX: The Musical will arrive at Melbourne’s Comedy Theatre in 2022.
+SIX: The Musical will arrive at Crown Theatre Perth from Thursday 24 November 2022.
 You can join the waitlist here to be the first to find out when tickets go on sale.